 Figure 21 Measured and Mathematically Processed Voltage, Current and Phase Distribution Logic

 By combining the knowledge gained in the voltage distribution and current distribution measurements, it is possible to understand the behaviour within the antenna and observe the fundamental process.
 It can be seen that as the INCIDENT signal passes along the antenna, both the current and voltage are reducing showing that power is being radiated all along the length and work is being done in order to radiate.
 The process in the REFLECTED direction is identical to the INCIDENT direction, except that the current and voltage are reduced.
 When the input of the antenna is reached by the current in the REFLECTED direction, there is still some voltage remaining that can be radiated even as the current is reaching zero.

 The voltage is of course in phase with the current in each direction as can be seen in figure 17, which logically has to be right because both voltage and current are being carried on electrons in the form of charge.
 The illogical concept that the current and voltage are out of phase no longer has to be considered.
-It can also be seen that the phase changes linearly in both directions and the descriptions of the current being "everywhere in phase "as stated by Glasgow or changing abruptly at the current minima as suggested by Terman are obviously wrong.
+It can also be seen that the phase changes linearly in both directions and the descriptions of the current being "everywhere in phase "as stated by Glasgow or being at "the immediate vicinity of the minimum, which is where substantially all of the phase change takes place" as suggested by Terman are obviously wrong.